RAMSEY COUNTY

 St. Paul There was a Minnesota and North Western (absorbed later by the CGW) freight station on the east side of South Robert Street just north of Plato Avenue at GPS: 44.938948, -93.082628.
 This station is shown on the 1888 and 1903 Sanborn maps.
 The CGW later added an ice house on the east side of the building.

 St. Paul This station, opened in 1884, was south of Kellog Boulevard between Sibley and Wacouta Streets at GPS: 44.946948, -93.085333.
 It looked almost identical to the original union station, but the rebuild included higher roof peaks and a new tower.
 Although it had the same exterior width and length as the original station, the new version was able to handle more passengers due to baggage operations being moved out of the station to a new baggage building (St. Paul Globe, Dec.
 13, 1884).
-This second union station was remodeled in 1901 and burned down in December 1913.
+This second union station was remodeled in 1901 and burned down on October 4, 1913.
+Only a week after it burned down "hundreds of men were put to work converting an old store building directly across the alley into a temporary station" (The Redwood Gazette, 10-28-1913).

 St. Paul There was a large freight house on the north side of Fillmore Street north ofthe intersection of Eva Street at GPS: 44.942826, -93.082884.
 The tracks came in from the NE to the freight house.
 This now the site of River Park Plaza.
 This station is shown on the 1903 Sanborn map.